google/software-product-sprint/walkthroughs/week-0-setup/github-setup-walkthrough.md

 git push -u origin master
 ```

-You should now see this code in your team's repo on GitHub!
+You should now see this code in your repo on GitHub!

 ## Add Collaborators